RajSDE/Java/Readme.md

 <hr>

-**The String class has a set of built-in methods that you can use on strings.**
+**The String class has a set of built-in methods that we can use on strings.**
 ### charAt()
 Returns the character at the specified index (position)
 ```